Sapiens-OSS/sapiens-modding-wiki/docs/hammerstone/utilities/shadowing.md

 # Shadowing with Hammerstone

+Shadowing is what allows us to hook our logic into Sapiens.
+This page introduces the Hammerstone shadowing utility which makes this job easier, by introducing a simpler syntax.

 :::info
 This page builds upon the explanation inside of the base-game [shadowing explanation](/guide/shadowing).
 :::

-'Shadowing' is what allows us to hook our logic into sapiens.
-This page introduces something called the 'shadowing utility' which makes this job easier, by introducing a simpler syntax.

-### Normal Shadowing
+## Normal Shadowing

 In the base game, shadowing is implemented by calling a special function called `onload`, with a single param, representing the original base game module.
 This module can be used to 'hook' or override functions, change local state, etc.

-:::details 'Normal Shadowing' example, for reference.
+:::details Normal Shadowing example, for reference.
 Here is an example, which shows:

 - Injecting a variable (greet)
 - Shadowing a function (setMapMode)
 - Injecting a new function (newFunction)

 ```lua
 local mod = {loadOrder = 1}